AnirudhVasudev47/Portfolio/README.md

    ```bash
    npm run dev
    ```
-   This will start both the frontend and backend servers simultaneously.
-The application will be available at `http://localhost:5000`.
+   This will start the Vite development server.
+The application will be available at `http://localhost:5173` by default.

 2. **Access the application**
-   Open your browser and navigate to `http://localhost:5000` to view the portfolio website.
+   Open your browser and navigate to `http://localhost:5173` to view the portfolio website.

-3. **API access**
-   The API endpoints are available at `http://localhost:5000/api/*` for testing and development purposes.

 ### Production Deployment